Table of Contents

 1. Introduction

 A director plays a crucial role in managing the affairs of a company.
 However, there may be circumstances where a director chooses to resign or the company decides to remove a director.
-The Companies Act, 2013 lays down clear procedures for the resignation and removal of a director, ensuring transparency and compliance with statutory requirements.
+The Companies Act, 2013 lays down clear procedures for the removal or resignation of director, ensuring transparency and compliance with statutory requirements.

 2. Minimum Director Requirement Before Resignation or Removal